laro/Cilia/README.md

     - `cilia::numerics`
     - `cilia::geometry`
     - I don't think this is that important, but it helps to differentiate between classes and namespaces.

+## No Trailing Semicolons
+As in Python, Kotlin, Swift, JavaScript, Julia
+- Advantage:
+    - Better readability
+- Disadvantage:
+    - Errors are less easily recognized
+        - Walter Bright / D: „Redundancy helps“
+    - This probably means that a completely new parser must be written, as the one from clang (for C++) no longer fits at all.
+        - As this is difficult & unclear/disputed: Keep C++ semicolons for now?
+- Multiline expressions:
+    - Explicitly via `\` or `(…)` / `[…]` / `{…}` as in Python
+    - ~~Implicitly/clever as in Swift, Kotlin and JavaScript?~~
+- Only in REPL:
+    - Trailing semicolon used to suppress evaluation output,
+        - as in Matlab, Python, Julia.

 ## Basic / Arithmetic Types